cromulus/reminders-cli/README.md

 ### Authentication

-The API server supports token-based authentication, which is optional by default but can be required for all endpoints.
+The API server supports **optional token-based authentication** by default, which can be configured as required or completely disabled.

 #### Setting up authentication